Coder-ACJHP/Drawing-App/README.md

 * BlendMode: CGBlendMode<br>

 #### DrawingArea:
-Extended from UIView class drawing lines with options, listening touches on screen and tracking the locations.
+Extended from UIView class drawing lines with options, listening touches on screen and tracking the locations based on UIGraphics context.
+As default context using .interpolationQuality = .high

 ##### DrawingArea Options:
 It is flexible, class you can modify it like normal UIView just added